loresoft/EntityFrameworkCore.Generator/docs/ef/mapping.md

 Include XML documentation for the generated class.
 Default: `false`

+### temporal

+If temporal table mapping is enabled.
+Default true

+### rowVersion

+How row versions should be mapped.
+Default ByteArray.
+ByteArray|Long|ULong

 ## Regeneration

 The entity template has one region that is replaced on regeneration.